thesimplekid/cdk-convert-redb-to-sqlite/README.md

 - Permission denied: Ensure you have write access to the target directory
 - Database already exists: Remove or rename any existing SQLite database files
-- Missing source database: Verify the ReDB database exists in the specified location
+- Missing source database: Verify the redb database exists in the specified location

 ## Contributing